Communication Efficient Federated Learning with Energy Awareness over Wireless Networks: System Model

 \subsection{Local Computation Model}

-In this work, we consider a similar local computation model as those in \cite{tran2019federated} and \cite{chen2019joint}.
-Let $c_{m}$ and $f_m$ denote the number of CPU cycles required for worker $m$ to process per bit data and its CPU cycle frequency, respectively, which are assumed known to the parameter server.
-Then, the CPU energy consumption of worker $m$ for one local iteration of computation is given by \cite{burd1996processor}
+In this work, we consider a similar local computation model as those in \cite{tran2019federated} and \cite{chen2020joint}.
+Let $c_{m}$ and $f_m$ denote the number of CPU cycles required for worker $m$ to process per bit data and its CPU cycle frequency, respectively, which are assumed known to the parameter server. {We note that the frequency essentially measures the computation speed of a CPU.
+In practice, the users usually adjust the CPU frequency of the devices to reduce energy consumption and prevent overheating.} Then, the CPU energy consumption of worker $m$ for the local computation of one communication round is given by \cite{burd1996processor}

-in which $\frac{\alpha_{m}}{2}$ is the effective capacitance coefficient of worker $m$'s computing chip, $D_{m}$ is the size of worker $m$'s training data per iteration (in bits).
-In addition, the computation time per local iteration of worker $m$ is given by
+in which $\frac{\alpha_{m}}{2}$ is the effective capacitance coefficient of worker $m$'s computing chip, $D_{m}$ is the size of worker $m$'s training data for each communication round (in bits).
+In addition, the computation time for each communication round of worker $m$ is given by